kevinbazira/algori-360-image/readme.txt

 Most WordPress themes that are optimized for Gutenberg will work well with Algori 360 Image.
 To get a full experience of the next-generation WordPress block editor, you’ll need a Gutenberg-ready WordPress theme, like [Algori Blogger](https://wordpress.org/themes/algori-blogger/) or [Algori Shop](https://wordpress.org/themes/algori-shop/).

 == Changelog ==

+= 1.0.7 - July 26 2020 =
+* Upgraded A-Frame from v1.0.3 to v1.0.4
+* Fixed mouse drag in VR mode / fullscreen mode on desktop

 = 1.0.6 - May 15 2020 =
 * Disabled VR mode orientation permission modal dialog